-The Board of Governors has an important strategic role to play in the management of RGS Worcester.
-They also act as Trustees of the Charity and Directors of the Company.
-This role is to ensure the Heads of the three Schools and the staff provide the best possible education for the pupils.
-Governors bring their experience, life skills and common sense to this task.
-At RGS Worcester the Board of Governors includes Governors with a diverse range of skills and representing many different professions.
-Their sole interest lies in continuing to improve the educational provision at RGS.
+The Governors have an important strategic role to play in the management of RGS Worcester and they also act as Trustees of the Charity and Directors of the Company.
+Their role is to ensure the Heads of the three Schools and the staff provide the best possible education for the pupils.
+Governors bring their professional experience, life skills and common sense to this task.
+At RGS Worcester the Board of Governors includes individuals with a diverse range of skills and representing many different professions.
+They work as a team and their sole interest lies in continuing to improve the educational provision at RGS.

 There is one Board of Governors overseeing the RGS family of schools.
 The full Board meets once each term with sub-committees meeting more frequently to conduct Governors’ business with the Schools.
 Governors visit the three schools as frequently as they can and the often have specific areas of responsibility to oversee aspects of each school’s provision.

 Quentin Poole has held the most senior leadership roles at global law firm Gowling WLG over the last 20 years.
 He currently leads the firm’s international business as Head of International Projects, which involves working with and developing the firm’s numerous international offices and global relationships.
 He is one of the principal architects of the firm’s people strategy which has won it many awards for its empowering approach to motivating people at all levels in the firm.
 It is one of only two organisations included in the Top 50 rankings of the Great Place to Work Institute’s listings every year for the last 15 years.
 He has been a governor for more than 10 years, latterly as Vice Chair.

 Mrs Rosemary Ham